The Top Skill Employers Want and Professionals are Learning (And Courses to Help You Learn it Too)

 How can you improve the way you work with colleagues in this ever-changing world of work?
-Check out four trending courses this week on how to better collaborate and how tools like Sharepoint and G-Suite can help—free through the end of June.
+Check out four trending courses this week on how to better collaborate and how tools like Sharepoint and G-Suite can help -- free through June 30th.

 Psychological safety is a key factor in healthy teams.
 A leader’s job—whether at the top of an organization or somewhere in the middle—is to create a safe space for people to speak up, make mistakes, and bring their full selves to work.

 This course can help you recognize and promote psychological safety—clearing the big blocks to innovation, connection, and collaboration in your organization.
 Amy Edmondson, professor of leadership and management at Harvard Business School, introduces nine actionable tips, including: